yuribing/GroupFirstHTML/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Using Git to upload your changes:
+###Using Git to upload your changes:
 - Finish modifying
-    -> git add .
+    -> git add <br />
-    -> git commit -m "This is my second changes for text color and background images" -> git push
+    -> git commit -m "This is my second changes for text color and background images"<br />
+    -> git push<br />

+- When you see the changes in your github repository<br />
+    -> Go to Netlify site<br />
+    click "Sites" from heading menu<br />
+    click your website<br />
+    click "Deploys" from heading menu<br />
+    click "Triger Deploy" and dropdown menu comes up<br />
+    click "Deploy site"<br />

-- When you see the changes in your github repository -> Go to Netlify site > click "Sites" from heading menu > click your website > click "Deploys" from heading menu > click "Triger Deploy" and dropdown menu comes up > click "Deploy site" *"Clear cache and deploy site" is for clearing the server cashe and take longer when you deploy too many times.
+    *"Clear cache and deploy site" is for clearing the server cashe and take longer when you deploy too many times.
 Basicly both does same.

 ## Acknowledgements
 Give credit here.